pmndrs/react-three-flex/README.md

 ### Measuring the container

-When building responsive layouts, you might need to syncronize the size of the 3D Flex container with the DOM.
+When building responsive layouts, you might need to syncronize the size of the 3D Flex container with the DOM, for example, to syncronize scroll position or the height of a scroll container.
 To make it easier, you can use the `onReflow` callback on the root `<Flex>` component, that will be called every time the flex layout is recalculated - e.g. when any content changes.

 ```jsx
 <Flex onReflow={(totalWidth, totalHeight) => ...}>